brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

 * Forbid actions that the wrapped object would normally allow

-These purposes might remind you of situations in which you would also think of subclassing something.
+These purposes might remind you of situations in which you would also think of subclassing an existing class.
-But the Decorator Pattern has a crucial difference: you can only solve a problem with a subclass when your own code is in charge of creating the objects in the first place.
+But the Decorator Pattern has a crucial advantage over a subclass: you can only solve a problem with a subclass when your own code is in charge of creating the objects in the first place.